martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/reference/migration-operations.md

 ## `change_column`

-The `change_column` operation allows to alter an existing column definition.
+The `change_column` operation allows altering an existing column definition.
 It must be called with a table name as first argument, followed by a column definition (column name and attributes).

 For example: